-But for all this charismatic likeability, Aquarius energy is also weird.
-Its planetary ruler is Uranus, the planet of change and revolution.
-On the more practical side, this means that Aquarius is the sign of progress and technological innovation; on the weirder side, it’s the sign of hippies (forever linked, for better or worse, with that song from Hair) and rebels and geniuses who don’t care about creating “useful” products.
+Part of this energy comes from Aquarius’s air-sign traits of intellect, imagination, and open-minded sociability.
+(Despite its name, the element associated with Aquarius isn’t water but air.)
+And like all air signs, Aquarius often has a friendly, likable sociability.
+But for all its charm, Aquarius energy is also eccentric.
+In modern astrology, the sign’s planetary ruler is Uranus, the planet of change and revolution.
+On the more practical side, this means Aquarius is linked to progress and technological innovation; on the weirder side, it’s the sign of hippies (forever linked, for better or worse, with that song from Hair) and rebels and geniuses whose creativity has nothing to do with being “useful.”

 See, for example, the wild and challenging modernism of Gertrude Stein (from Tender Buttons, 1914: “The care with which there is incredible justice and likeness, all this makes a magnificent asparagus, and also a fountain.”)
 See, too, Yoko Ono’s conceptual video art of the sky (Sky TV) and naked butts (Bottoms).
 But Aquarian art doesn’t have to be avant-garde: Toni Morrison’s clear-eyed refusal to center white audiences in her work is a kind of Aquarian project too.